 4.1.1.
 Level of Knowledge¶

-SIMP is designed for use by system administrators or users with a strong background using Linux operating systems.
-The core applications that make up SIMP and require prerequisite knowledge are:
+SIMP is designed for use by system administrators/users with a strong background in Linux operating systems.
+The core technologies that require prerequisite knowledge are:

 - Domain Name System (DNS) - BIND 9